Why Is Cold Smoke Important?

 Can bradley Bisquettes be used in other smokers, BBQ Smokers and Grills?

-Yes, we have 24 Pack Bisquettes available in all our flavors that you can purchase from many stores.
+Yes, we have 24 Pack Bisquettes available in all our flavors that you can purchase from many retail stores around the country.

 How long does the smoke generator run?